DevFabrizio/Fabrizio-Project-Four/README.md

 - Adding a Twitch live-stream of the kitchen (this is the reason behind the Twitch link in the footer)
 - Adding a personalized and effectie newsletter service that would distinguish itself from all the other newsletter services

+## Technologies Used

+Below is a complete list of all the technologies used for this project.

 tech used:

 - cloudinary
 - django allauth library
 - django